IRB education, training and guidance

 For more information please contact IRB Training Coordinator, Heather Park-May at 313-993-7157 or email@example.com.

 eProtocol-IRB is a web-based system for submitting, tracking, reviewing and approving research protocols in a paperless environment.
-Select faculty and staff have participated in system testing and evaluation. eProtocol-IRB was released on Monday, December 18, 2017 with the PH1 IRB.
-M1, & B3 IRBs began accepting new/initial full board submissions via eProtocol (excluding VA) December 1, 2018.
-The remaining medical IRB (MP2) has begun eProtocol training.
+Select faculty and staff have participated in system testing, evaluation, and pilot submission for eProtocol. eProtocol-IRB was released on Monday, December 18, 2017 with the PH1 IRB, with subsequent IRBs accepting and reviewing full board submissions via eProtocol.

 NOTE: VA Submissions will continue to use the traditional submission process (see Protocol Summary Form on Forms page for Instructions)